 With self-compassion, self-acceptance and self-care, the people-pleaser can give up their old ways and embrace a new way of living.
 They can give up being so nice and instead, become kind.

-Part Eight: What’s the alternative to people-pleasing?
+Part Nine: What’s the alternative to people-pleasing?

 Be Kind, Not Nice